 Your full set of keys must be handed in when you leave residence.
 Failure to do so will result in a $250 charge to your U of T fees (ACORN) account.

-Meal plan selection opens in early July, and can be accessed through your residence application.
-Meal plan selection is due on July 30, 2020, along with your Deposit #2 of $1,000.00.
-If you would like to change your meal plan selection, you can do so between September 10 and September 25, 2020.
-To change your meal plan during this time, log into The Hub and make changes to your meal plan under the “Change My Meal Plan” link.
-Please keep in mind that this option is only available up until September 25, 2020, at which point you can no longer make changes to your meal plan.
+Meal plan selection opens in July, and can be accessed through your residence application.
+Meal plan selection is due on August 14, 2020 through StarRez.
+If you would like to increase your meal plan after food services begin for the year, you may do so between September 10 and September 30, 2020.
+To increase your meal plan during this period, log into the Residence Hub and go to the “Change My Meal Plan” link.
+Please keep in mind that this option is only available up until September 30, 2020, at which point you can no longer make changes to your meal plan.
 Please also be reminded that occupation in residence at Trinity College comes with a meal plan, and unfortunately students are not able to opt out of a meal plan.

 For more information please visit the residence fees page.

 Please use your University of Toronto fees invoice to pay your Trinity residence fees at any major Canadian financial institution.
-See http://www.fees.utoronto.ca/news/fee_payment.htm for payment details.
+See the University’s Student Accounts website for payment details.
 Allow 10 days for processing.
 Note special instructions for payments from outside Canada.